Catholic Church and Judaism

-Background
+Antiquity

 The Last Supper of Jesus and his disciples may have been to mark to the Jewish feast of Passover.
 Today, Christians recall the Last Supper in the Mass.

-Christianity started as a movement in Second Temple Judaism in the Roman province of Judea in the mid-1st century.
+Both Christianity and modern Rabbinic Judaism assert that their tradition goes back to Abraham and the Hebrew religion, using this connection to establish their authority and justify their status as God's special covenantnal partner.
+While traditional views hold that Christianity evolved from a Jewish sect to an independent religion very early on, modern scholar Alan F. Segal considers both religions as (rival) siblings and simultaneous offshoots from Second Temple Judaism that parted over many centuries.
+Scholars sees different points of parting ways, from the ministry of Jesus or Paul the Apostle, to the Constantinian period when the Roman imperial power allied itself with Christianity, or even later, with some scholars favouring a Jewish-Christian continuum.

 The first Christians were Jewish and the early spread of Christianity was aided by the wide extent of the Jewish diaspora in the Roman Empire.
 Although Jesus was not accepted as the messiah by Jewish leaders, worshipers of the diverging religions initially co-existed within the Jewish synagogues, reading the Jewish scriptures, singing the Psalms and joining in the various rituals of the Jewish calendar.
 Christians moved away from Jews in subsequent centuries, but modern Catholicism has retained much of its Hebrew literary heritage, the Old Testament (Tanakh).
 Even as pagans and gentiles increasingly began to attend Christian worship, the Jewish framework remained strong.
-Paul the Apostle initially took part in the Jewish persecution of the early Christian movement, but following his conversion, he became a leading exponent for Christianity branching away from Judaism and becoming a religion open to all, which could move away from strict Jewish dietary laws and the requirement of circumcision.
-Subsequently Paul portrayed the Jews as Christ's killers, writing they had "killed Christ and the prophets" (Thessalonians 2:14-15).
-Judaism was recognized as a legal religion by Julius Caesar but the relationship was volatile resulting in several Jewish–Roman wars.
-Christianity did not receive legal recognition until the 313 Edict of Milan.
-The reign of the Emperor Constantine elevated Christianity to the preferred religion of the Roman State - while reducing the position of paganism and Judaism, with Christianity becoming the State church of the Roman Empire in 380.
-The dominance of Christianity was to flourish and outlast the Roman Empire.
+Paul the Apostle initially took part in the Jewish persecution of the early Christian movement, but following his conversion, he became a leading exponent for the Christian movement to become a religion open to all, which could move away from strict Jewish dietary laws and the requirement of circumcision.
+In traditional scholarship, Paul has been seen as the founder of Christianity as an independent religion and as originator of supersessionism, the theory that the Jewish people were replaced by the Christian Church as God's chosen people.
+Among Pauline scholar, this view has changed since the 1960s, with a greater emphasis on Paul's Jewish affiliation and viewing his conversion as his taking up his mission to the gentiles.

-Following the Fall of Rome, and during the Middle Ages, the Catholic Church became a temporal power in its own right.